-Legacy Good Samaritan Medical Center has received national recognition from the Healthcare Financial Management Association (HFMA).
+Legacy received national recognition from the Healthcare Financial Management Association (HFMA).
 The HFMA MAP Award is a highly coveted recognition in the often unsung world of revenue cycle performance

-The American College of Surgeons Commission on Cancer awarded Legacy Health the 2010 Outstanding Achievement Award (OAA) for receiving commendations in all areas during our 2010 accreditation survey.
-We are the largest system in the country to achieve such an award and the only one in Oregon.
+The American College of Surgeons Commission on Cancer awarded Legacy Health the 2010 Outstanding Achievement Award for receiving commendations in all areas during our 2010 accreditation survey.
+Legacy was the largest system in the country to achieve such an award and the only one in Oregon.

 The Kern Critical Care Unit at Legacy Good Samaritan received the Beacon Award for Critical Care Excellence, created by the American Association of Critical-Care Nurses (AACN) to recognize individual critical care units that distinguish themselves by improving every facet of quality patient care.

 Legacy Salmon Creek Medical Center received an award from the American Heart Association and American Stroke Association on July 13, 2016.